Hide Table of Contents

 This is interesting because eventually the thing will be used on some retro event I used to attend, and so the whole mess must be, somehow, portable.

-So I decided to a hierarchical topology - the Federation stuff is concealed in its own (sub) topology, and the resulting black box is attached under someone else's (usually mine) existing topology.
+So I decided to a hierarchical topology - the Confederation stuff is concealed in its own (sub) topology, and the resulting black box is attached under someone else's (usually mine) existing topology.
 Or directly into the a WAN, when a host network is not available or desirable (3G Access Points rulez!).

 This is what I have for now from my side of the cable modem: